mmistakes/minimal-mistakes/_posts/2016-09-13-To-Do-Damage.md

 * Many projects running on the same code base concurrently
 * Large distributed teams, often many teams on the same project
-* Developers in a different location from testers and management let alone the people with domain knowledge
+* Developers in a different location from testers and management, let alone the people with domain knowledge
 * Teams of junior and inexperienced developers often writing code on code bases they've not worked on before